Large Kitchen Advice

 If an island bench is number one on the wish-list, a walk-in pantry or a butler’s pantry would run a close second.
-The benefits of these features are obvious.
+The benefits of these features are obvious and many would love to include one during a kitchen renovation.
 A walk-in pantry generates huge amounts of storage for all the packaged foodstuffs you need, while a butler’s pantry takes things to an entirely new level altogether.

 In a butler’s pantry you gain all the benefits of the walk-in pantry, plus the bonus of a sink and electricity.
 This allows you to undertake much of your cleaning-up and meal preparation in an area outside the confines of the main kitchen area.
 Clients with butler’s pantries invariably love them, as most of the necessary mess associated with kitchens is concealed behind closed doors.
 If you proceed with a walk-in pantry, we suggest you include a light that operates automatically when the door is opened.

 Which Kitchen Design is the Best?